basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 Riak was originally designed as an [[eventually consistent|Eventual Consistency]] system, fundamentally geared toward providing partition (i.e. fault) tolerance and high availability---a prioritization that inevitably comes at the expense of data consistency.
 In the language of the [CAP theorem](http://en.wikipedia.org/wiki/CAP_theorem), Riak began as an AP---highly available, partition-tolerant---system, and it continues to be an AP system by default.

-Yet in spite of this, Riak has always enabled users to sacrifice availability in favor of stronger consistency if they wish by adjusting [[various read and write parameters|Eventual Consistency#Replication-properties-and-request-tuning]]. _In versions 2.0 or greater, Riak can be used as a_ strongly _rather than_ eventually _consistent system_.
+In spite of the limitations imposed by CAP, Riak has always enabled users to sacrifice availability in favor of stronger consistency if they wish by adjusting [[various read and write parameters|Eventual Consistency#Replication-properties-and-request-tuning]] to find a point on the continuum between AP and CP that fit particular use cases.
+Yet one option that was not available in versions prior to 2.0 was the option of using Riak as a full-on CP system.

+That has now changed. _In versions 2.0 or greater, Riak can be used as a_ strongly _rather than_ eventually _consistent system_.

 ## Strong vs. Eventual Consistency

 A data storage system guarantees strong consistency when it ensures that an object hasn't changed since you last read it.
 In other words, if you write a key, the next successful read of that key is _guaranteed_ to show that write.
-These are known as **atomic updates**.
+Writes that meet this criterium are known as **atomic updates**.

 In an eventually consistent system, on the other hand, a get request on a key could return the value of the most recent successful put _or_ potentially an out-of-date value.
-Strong consistency means that you simply _never_ see out-of-date values.
+Strong consistency means that you simply _never_ see out-of-date values (although the drawback is that some writes may fail).

 To borrow the example used in our treatment of [[eventual consistency]], imagine that you are querying Riak to find out who currently manages Manchester United.
 In that example, the value associated with the key `manchester-manager` was originally `Alex Ferguson` (i.e. that was the first successful put request on that key).
 But then `David Moyes` became Man U's manager, and somebody ran a put request on the `manchester-manager` key to change its value to be more up to date.